-Establishment of ESIP Award Opportunities for the 2017-2019 ESIP - In February 2017, the Committee established total long-term incentive opportunities, expressed as a cash value, for each executive.
-Targets are intended to align with the median long-term incentive value reported in the external market.
+Performance Share Units Granted for the 2018-2020 ESIP - In February 2018, the Committee established total long-term incentive opportunities, expressed as a cash value, for each executive.
+Targets are intended to align with the market median long-term incentive value as determined during our annual market analysis described on page 28.
 Half of the long-term incentive target was converted to a number of performance share units based on the 30-day average closing price of our ordinary shares at the beginning of the award period.
-At the end of the award period, the number of performance share units will be adjusted up or down based on achievement of our TSR rank relative to that of the peers as described above.
+At the end of the award period, the number of performance share units will be adjusted up or down based on achievement of our TSR rank relative to that of the peers as previously described.
 The adjusted number of share units, if any, will be distributed to participants in the form of our ordinary shares.
 An accumulated dividend equivalent covering the performance period will be paid in cash based on the number of share units actually earned.
-The combination of the value realized from the earned performance shares and the accumulated dividend approximates the total shareholder return over that period.